helkey/url-shorten/README.md

   are in an on-prem data center, and other resources are in the cloud.

 ### Etcd
-Etcd is a distributed key-value store used for the most critical data in a distributed system (https://etcd.io).
+[Etcd](https://etcd.io) is a distributed key-value store used for the most critical data in a distributed system.
 [A Closer Look at Etcd: The Brain of a Kubernetes Cluster](https://medium.com/better-programming/a-closer-look-at-etcd-the-brain-of-a-kubernetes-cluster-788c8ea759a5)
     !fig: etcd on the Kubernetes master nodes (Kubernetes documentation) !fig: etcd deployed to an external cluster (Kubernetes documentation)

 ### Pod Creation
 The nice Heptio Kubernetes article "[Jazz Improv over Orchestration](https://blog.heptio.com/core-kubernetes-jazz-improv-over-orchestration-a7903ea92ca)"